-What should you do if you are told that you have cataract.
-It’s a step wise guide to help you decide what to pick when you have multiple options to choose.
-The aim is to enable you to take an informed decision at every cross road of your treatment plan.
+What should you do if you are told that you have a cataract?
+It’s a stepwise guide to help you decide what to pick when you have multiple options to choose.
+The aim is to enable you to take an informed decision at every crossroad of your treatment plan.

-You had problem in reading the fine print in the newspaper .
-You went to a doctor and he/she says you have cataract.
-You ask him why is it has happened, and he/she consoles you that it’s simply because of aging and not much you could have done.
-When you ask him/her, what should you do, the often the answer is “go for surgery”.
+You had a problem in reading the fine print in the newspaper.
+You went to a doctor, and he/she says you have a cataract.
+You ask him why is it has happened, and he/she consoles you that it’s merely because of aging and not much you could have done.
+When you ask him/her, what should you do, the often the answer is “go for surgery.”

-Such an experience leaves a patient with more question than any answer to his problem. here is the list of steps you should take to handle it.
+Such an experience leaves a patient with more question than an answer to his problem.
+Here is the list of steps you should take to handle it.

 Step one: Do not panic.

 At any point of time, there are about 20 million people in whole world who have cataract, and about third of them are in India.
 Around half a million people undergo cataract surgery every year in India alone, which means that it is very much treatable.
 Internet has lot content on this topic, but I would recommend NIH and Wikipedia as reference sites for basic information about cataract.
 Do not correlate that information with your case as it will leave you more confused.
 Ask you doctor the questions you have about yourself.

 Step two: Confirm why you developed the cataract?